By Louise Misiewicz Article relevant to the tax year 2018/19

 Transferring a property to a Limited Company

 One of the considerations that many property investors and landlords have is to transfer a property to a limited company.
-The mortgage interest may be offset in its entirety within a limited company so you can see that there is an immediate benefit.
-There are a few considerations you need to have before you sell your property that is currently in your own name to a Limited Company:
+The mortgage interest may be offset in its entirety within a limited company.
+There are a few considerations before you sell your property to a Limited Company:

-- Stamp Duty Land Tax (SDLT) will be charged as it will be a deemed land transaction.
+- Stamp Duty Land Tax (SDLT) will be chargeable on any deemed land transaction.
 Please do not forget that there is also a 3% additional SDLT charge on the full amount of the property if it has a value of £40,000 or more.
 As you would expect, I have written an article on SDLT transfers to a Limited Company

-- Capital Gains Tax: You will also need to pay CGT if you transfer a property into a limited company if it is not used in your trade activities of business.
-I have written an article here on this point, and how this tax may also be avoided through incorporation relief.
+- Capital Gains Tax: You will also need to pay CGT if you transfer a property into a limited company.
+This is assuming that the property is not your trade business.
+We have written an article here on this point.
 Putting a property into a Limited Company can be a costly exercise without knowing it from a CGT perspective.
-Please also note that CGT will also be charged if you transfer properties from a partnership into a Limited Company.
+Please also note that CGT will also be a tax liability if you transfer properties from a partnership into a Limited Company.

-- Mortgage and finance: If you have a buy-to-let mortgage in your own name, then you will need to think about how the property will be financed in the Limited Company as you will not be able to transfer the mortgage into the Limited Company.
+- Mortgage and finance: you will not be able to transfer the mortgage into the Limited Company.

 I have provided property investors and landlords with a CGT calculator, which will show how much CGT is payable and again will show different ways of how you can avoid paying CGT on the disposal of your property investment.